Visit for longer than 90 days – documents and fees

 * *The Embassy reserves the right to ask for further documentation if needed.

 Adults and children: 60 Euro, equivalent to 1 550 000 VND.

 Adults: 1000 SEK, equivalent to 2 680 000 VND.

 Children under 18: 500 SEK, equivalent to 1 340 000 VND.

 Fee must be paid before you submit application at the Embassy.

-The fee can be paid at any of the ANZ Bank branches in Vietnam.
+The fee can be paid at any of the Standard Chartered Bank or its branches in Vietnam.